HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 </Signer>
 ```

-Unlike file rules, this first part doesn't specify whether the certificate/signer must be allowed or blocked by the WDAC policy.
+Unlike file rules, this first part doesn't specify whether the certificate/signer must be allowed or blocked by the App Control policy.

 In order to specify whether a certificate/signer should be denied/allowed, the ID of each signer must be specified in the second part of the XML policy file in `<DeniedSigners>` element: